polygoncoin/OpenSwoole-Microservices/README.md

 # OpenSwoole based Low code API generator

-This is a light & easy Openswoole based low code API generator.
+This is a light & easy Openswoole based low code API generator using configuration arrays.
 It can be used to create APIs in a very short time once you are done with your database.

 ## Contents